jorgelbg/dashflare/README.md

 the events:

 We extract the country name from your visitor's requests.
-We also provide additional geolocation capabilities via the integration with the [ipinfo.io] API.
+We also provide additional geolocation capabilities via the integration with the [ipgeolocationapi.com] API.

-* `IPINFO`: (optional) [ipinfo.io] is used to capture additionl geolocation data from the website visitors.
-You should be able to register at [ipinfo.io] and get an access token.
-The [ipinfo.io] free tier allows up to 50,000 requests per month to their API, which should be enough to get you started.
-A paid subscription will increase the max number of API calls allowed.
+- `IPINFO`: (optional) [ipgeolocationapi.com] is used to capture additionl geolocation data from your visitors.
+It is still possible to opt out of this feature by setting this variable to `false`.
-* `CLIENT_ID`: If you're self hosting Dashflare, `CLIENT_ID` can be omitted, or set to any value.
+- `CLIENT_ID`: If you're self hosting Dashflare, `CLIENT_ID` can be omitted, or set to any value.
   By default it is set to `fake` in [`.envrc.example`](./.envrc.example).
-* `LOKI_HOST`: URL where the Loki instance is accessible, it cannot be an IP address (`1.2.3.4`) nor a domain containing a custom port (`loki.example.com:31001`).
+- `LOKI_HOST`: URL where the Loki instance is accessible, it cannot be an IP address (`1.2.3.4`) nor a domain containing a custom port (`loki.example.com:31001`).
 A subdomain will work just fine (i.e loki.example.com)
-* `FINGERPRINT`: Its used as the key for the session id hash calculation.
+- `FINGERPRINT`: Its used as the key for the session id hash calculation.
 A random key can be generated using:

   ```sh
   ❯ openssl rand -base64 32  | md5
   ```

-* `DOMAIN`: URL of your "primary domain".
+- `DOMAIN`: URL of your "primary domain".
 The edge worker will be deployed into a custom subdomain (within `.workers.dev` if you're using the free tier).
 This variable is used to generate automatic [routes](https://developers.cloudflare.com/workers/about/routes/).
 This can be configured through the Cloudflare's Dashboard as well.